 Well, that is it for our review of the NVIDIA Shield Pro.
 As promised earlier, here are my thoughts condensed in conclusion.

-This NVIDIA Shield Pro is a highly competitively priced Android TV Box that focuses entirely on your media centre experience.
+This NVIDIA Shield Pro is a highly competitively priced Android TV Box that focuses entirely on your media center experience.

 The Internal Chipset of the processor developed by NVIDIA themselves is a powerhouse of a chip that blows all the competition out of the water.